pizzaeueu/searchBot/Readme.md

-If you want to run bot locally you need to update [application.conf](https://github.com/SamosadovArtem/searchBot/blob/master/main/src/main/resources/application.conf) with your db config data and run it with `sbt run` command It also possible to run application without db connection.
-In order to do it use `sbt "run inMemory"` command
+If you want to run bot locally you need to update [application.conf](https://github.com/SamosadovArtem/searchBot/blob/master/main/src/main/resources/application.conf) with your db config data and run it with `sbt run` command

+- Development mode (In memory DB)

+It also possible to start application without db connection.
+In order to use this mode run `sbt "run inMemory"` command.

+_warning: with `In Memory` mode your data will be available as long as your app is working._

 # How to use